eaqx/eaqx.github.io/docs/configuration/inbound/vless.md

 ### fallbacks

-An array that contains a series of powerful fallback configurations (optional).
+An array that contains a series of fallback configurations.

 ## ClientObject